Nyerguds/MobiusMapEditor/README.md

 As of v1.5.0.0, the editor does not require the C&C Remaster; if the C&C Remastered Collection is not installed on the PC, you can launch the editor in Classic mode instead, using the original 90's graphics.

-Updates are regularly posted on my little corner of [the C&C Tiberian Dawn Remastered Multiplayer Discord server](https://discord.gg/m4wcAZd).
+Updates are regularly posted on my little corner of [the C&C Mod Haven Discord server](https://discord.gg/fGbEYfxqkZ).

 ### Screenshots